-The Business Law Fellows program offers small class sizes for business law and business ethics courses and, in its co-curricular activities, focuses on the value which laws can add to business operations and transactions.
-In addition, the program prepares students for successful law school applicationand performance while providing timely preliminary orientation to the various careers available for graduates from law schools.
+The Business Law Fellows program offers small class sizes for business law courses and, in its co-curricular activities, focuses on the value laws add to business operations and transactions.

 Co-curricular Activities & Events

-- On campus day-long workshop on mergers & acquisitions (or other “structured transactions” of interest to fellows, such as loan agreements or joint ventures).
+- Workshop on mergers & acquisitions (or other “structured transactions” of interest to fellows, such as loan agreements or joint ventures).

-- On-campus dinners with speakers from business, law firms and state/federal/foreign governments (including topics such as recent regulatory developments).
+- Dinners with speakers from business, law firms and state/federal/foreign governments (including topics such as recent regulatory developments).

 Fellows Application Eligibility